shipclojure/simulflow/PROJECT_SUMMARY.md

 ### Async Patterns

-Heavy use of `core.async` for concurrent processing:
+Heavy use of `core.async` for concurrent processing with virtual threads:

 ```clojure
 (vthread-loop []